Itiho/hashicorp-vault/deploy/2-clusters+https/README.md

 # helm repo update
 ```

+## Consul

-## Install Consul
+### Install Consul

-This tutorial use vault with consul storage
+This tutorial use vault with consul storage with enabled gossip encryption, TLS, and ACLs.

 ```
 # helm upgrade --install -n hashicorp consul hashicorp/consul --values helm-consul-values.yml
 Release "consul" does not exist.
 Installing it now.
-W0903 08:29:17.518478 2335357 warnings.go:70] policy/v1beta1 PodDisruptionBudget is deprecated in v1.21+, unavailable in v1.25+; use policy/v1 PodDisruptionBudget
-W0903 08:29:17.679264 2335357 warnings.go:70] policy/v1beta1 PodDisruptionBudget is deprecated in v1.21+, unavailable in v1.25+; use policy/v1 PodDisruptionBudget
 NAME: consul
-LAST DEPLOYED: Fri Sep  3 08:29:16 2021
+LAST DEPLOYED: Sat Sep  4 16:59:16 2021
 NAMESPACE: hashicorp
 STATUS: deployed
 REVISION: 1
 NOTES:
 Thank you for installing HashiCorp Consul!

 Now that you have deployed Consul, you should look over the docs on using Consul with Kubernetes available here:

 https://www.consul.io/docs/platform/k8s/index.html